Dr. Tina Alster

 About My Practice

 We place equal emphasis on the treatment of both women and men with specially-designed facilities and treatment protocols for each.

 Drs.
-Alster and Tanzi what organizations are the three of you all members of?
+Alster, what organizations are you a member of?

 Where do your dermatologic interests lie?

 I take a particular interest in laser and facial rejuvenation, body contouring, scar revision, vein therapy and hair restoration.

 Dr. Alster, what accomplishment are you particularly proud of?

 Being recognized by my peers and students as a mentor, innovator and leader in cosmetic laser development and clinical practice.

 Affiliation:American Academy of Dermatology, American Medical Association, American Society for Dermatologic Surgery, American Society of Laser Medicine

 A single treatment will erase 50 years of sun damage